 |

 obv.
-Laureate head of Pertinax right, surrounded by the legend; IMP CAES P HELV PERTIN AVG rev. Fortuna, draped, standing left, holding rudder set on globe in right hand and cornucopiae in left hand, surrounded by the legend; DIS CVSTODIBVS
+Laureate head of Pertinax right, surrounded by the legend; IMP CAES P HELV PERTIN AVG rev. Aequitas, draped, standing left, holding scales in right hand and cornucopiae in left hand, surrounded by the legend; AEQVIT AVG TR P COS II

 Pertinax was born in Liguria (northwest Italy) on 1 August 126 as a son of a freed slave.
 He originally worked as a teacher before becoming an officer in the army.
 He fought in the war with the Parthians during the 160′s, and success there led to higher-ranking positions in both the military and political spheres, including provincial governor and urban prefect.
 He was also a member of the Roman Senate, where he was a contemporary of the historian Cassius Dio.
 Following the death of Commodus in 192 AD, Pertinax was acclaimed emperor.
 He attempted to institute several reform measures, although the short length of his time as emperor prevented the success of those attempts.
 One of those reforms, the restoration of discipline among the Praetorian Guards, led to conflict that eventually culminated in Pertinax′s assassination by the Guard.
 His reign lasted only 3 months.
 After his death, the Praetorians auctioned off the imperial title, which was won by the wealthy senator Didius Julianus, whose reign would last sixty-six days.